International Times

 International Times (it or IT) is the name of various underground newspapers, with the original title founded in London in 1966 and running until October 1973.
 Editors included John "Hoppy" Hopkins, David Mairowitz, Roger Hutchinson, Peter Stansill, Barry Miles, Jim Haynes and playwright Tom McGrath.
 Jack Moore, avant-garde writer William Levy and Mick Farren, singer of The Deviants, also edited at various periods.

 The paper's logo is a black-and-white image of Theda Bara, vampish star of silent films.
 The founders' intention had been to use an image of actress Clara Bow, 1920s It girl, but a picture of Theda Bara was used by accident and, once deployed, not changed.
 Paul McCartney donated to the paper as did Allen Ginsberg through his Committee on Poetry foundation.

 The IT restarted first as an online archive in 2008, a move arranged by former IT editor and contributor Mike Lesser and financed by Littlewoods heir James Moores, and in 2011 relaunched as an online magazine publishing new material, following a suggestion by Lesser to poet and actor Heathcote Williams.
-Irish poet Niall McDevitt served as the first online editor of IT, a position later held by Heathcote Williams (editor-in-chief) until his death in 2017.
+Irish poet Niall McDevitt served as the first online editor of IT, a position later held by Williams until his death in 2017.